iamgauravshukla/100DaysOfCode/README.md

 * Day-1: DSA--> Solved 5 Interview Questions on Array and Lists. <br>
          Data Science --> Studied the concepts of NumPy
 * Day-2: Project-1 Finished -> Tinder App Clone using React.Js.
+* Day-3: Data Science --> Studied the concepts of Pandas. <br>
+	 DSA --> Studied about python Dictionaries